chuongmep/bim42.github.io/_posts/2017-01-15-modeling-paris-with-infraworks.md

 Some properties, like Roof Height, can be easily filled with data coming from the APUR dataset.
 However, this dataset is far richer than that, and I wanted some specific information, like construction date, to be imported in InfraWorks as custom properties.

-To create these custom fields, I have to edit the &#8220;im.schema.json&#8221; file located in &#8220;%USERPROFILE%\Documents\Autodesk InfraWorks Models\Autodesk 360\modelNumber\modelName.files\unver.
-Using the indications found [here](https://knowledge.autodesk.com/support/infraworks-360/learn-explore/caas/simplecontent/content/custom-properties-infraworks-360.html), I edit this JSON file to create five custom fields for the &#8220;Building&#8221; class in InfraWorks: Construction Date, Refurbishment Date, IHG (Hight-Rise Building), Roof Height Standard Deviation and Roof Type.
-These fields are then mapped to the corresponding values found in the APUR dataset, using the Table tab in &#8220;Data Source Configuration&#8221;.
+To create these custom fields, I have to edit the "im.schema.json" file located in "%USERPROFILE%\Documents\Autodesk InfraWorks Models\Autodesk 360\modelNumber\modelName.files\unver.
+Using the indications found [here](https://knowledge.autodesk.com/support/infraworks-360/learn-explore/caas/simplecontent/content/custom-properties-infraworks-360.html), I edit this JSON file to create five custom fields for the "Building" class in InfraWorks: Construction Date, Refurbishment Date, IHG (Hight-Rise Building), Roof Height Standard Deviation and Roof Type.
+These fields are then mapped to the corresponding values found in the APUR dataset, using the Table tab in "Data Source Configuration".

 <div id="attachment_1123" style="max-width: 594px" class="wp-caption aligncenter">
   <a href="http://bim42.com/wp-content/uploads/2017/01/DataSourceConfigurationTable.png"><img class="size-large wp-image-1123" src="http://bim42.com/wp-content/uploads/2017/01/DataSourceConfigurationTable-902x1024.png" alt="Mapping custom fileds" width="584" height="663" srcset="https://bim42.com/wp-content/uploads/2017/01/DataSourceConfigurationTable-902x1024.png 902w, https://bim42.com/wp-content/uploads/2017/01/DataSourceConfigurationTable-264x300.png 264w, https://bim42.com/wp-content/uploads/2017/01/DataSourceConfigurationTable-768x871.png 768w, https://bim42.com/wp-content/uploads/2017/01/DataSourceConfigurationTable.png 906w" sizes="(max-width: 584px) 100vw, 584px" /></a>